 Haleyville City Council

-The next scheduled meeting of the Haleyville City Council will be Monday, November 6.
+The next Haleyville City Council meeting will be Monday, January 6, City Hall.